erincetin/chaos-repo/README.md

 ## Bifurcation Diagrams for Logistic and Sinus Maps

 Interestingly, both maps give rise to very similar bifurcation diagrams.
 In fact, they are exactly the same bifurcation diagrams.
 Thus, the process is independent of the function chosen.
 Feigenbaum proved this in his 1978 [paper](https://link.springer.com/article/10.1007/BF01020332).
-It is an interesting and a challenging read.
+It is an interesting and challenging read.

 <img src="pictures/logistic-map-bifurcation.png" alt="Logarithmic Map Converging"/></td>